zed-industries/docs/CONTRIBUTING_TO_KEY_BINDINGS.md

 3. Injecting those Markdown tables into a template file (`script/key-bindings/source/key-bindings-template.md`)
 4. Writing the final product to the document file (`configuration/key-bindings.md`)

 Note: Don't modify `configuration/key-bindings.md` directly - only files within the `script/key-bindings/source/` directory should be modified.
-You'll notice that we have a `.gitignore` line `script/key-bindings/source/default.json`.
+In the `.gitignore`, you'll notice that we have the following entry: `script/key-bindings/source/default.json`.
 It is expected that you make this file and populate it by:

 1. Running the `zed: open default keymap` command in Zed
 2. Copying and pasting the contents into `script/key-bindings/source/default.json` (**use Zed stable for this step**)